Tønsberg Airport, Jarlsberg: Solberg take-over

 The air force withdrew entirely form the airport in 1959, which spurred discussions between the involved parties regarding the ownership of the airport.
 A settlement was reached in 1960, where the municipalities of Sem and Tønsberg bought the airport for NOK 1 million from the state.
 The following year they sold it for NOK 850,000 to Thor Solberg Aviation, on the condition that the company continue to operate the airport.
 The first Norwegian championship in radio-controlled aircraft was held at Jarlsberg in 1962.
 Thor Solberg retained operations at the airport until 1967.
 The company then attempted to sell the airport, first to Øyvind Skauenfeldt in 1969, then to Sem and Tønsberg Municipalities in 1970 and then to Skauenfeldt again in 1972, but neither were interested in paying the quoted price.

 The lack of use caused the airport to start dilapidating.
 The aviation club commenced renovations in 1974 and from the following year started organizing an annual air show.
 Thor Solberg Aviation defaulted on its requirement to keep the airport operational for private flights, and a five-year lease was signed with the aviation club.
-Their air show in 1979 drew 10,000 spectators and the following year they stated building a new hangar.
+Their air show in 1979 drew 10,000 spectators and the following year they started building a new hangar.
 Tønsberg Fallskjermklubb, a parachute club, was established in 1981.
 Thor Solberg Aviation attempted to remove the aviation clubs as tenants and users of the airport in 1983.
 The issue was brought before Tønsberg District Court, but the issue was dismissed.

 Øyvind Skauenfeldt started leasing the airport from 1984, forwarding the lease to Skylift, which established a helicopter school at Jarlsberg.
 Sem Municipality attempted to resolve the issue by applying its right of first refusal to buy the airfield in 1985, and the following year launched plans to upgrade it to a 1200 m runway and establish it as public regional airport.
 The proposal was dismissed by Thor Solberg Aviation, who stated that the airport was not for sale.
 Sem Municipal Council abandoned the plans in 1987.
 Helifly established itself in 1989, the same year as Skauenfeldt's lease expired and Solberg failed to renew the operating license for the airport.
 Solberg attempted to get the Civil Aviation Administration (CAA) to deny the aviation clubs from using the airport, but the CAA dismissed the case.